No Work About Us Without Us

 Yante Turner

-Yante Turner is a Black, openly Trans change-agent from the Northside of Milwaukee.
+is a Black, openly Trans change-agent from the Northside of Milwaukee.
 He’s a former Community organizer and anti-violence advocate of Diverse & Resilient.
-He currently serves with GSAFE, ad the Directors of Youth Engagement
+He currently serves with GSAFE as the Director of Youth Engagement.

-As a Transformative Justice practitioner he remains a dedicated member of his community, working to abolish carceral systems for Black people, Trans folks, youth and their Kin.
+As a Transformative Justice practitioner, he remains a dedicated member of his community, working to abolish carceral systems for Black people, Trans folks, youth and their Kin.
 Yante has a background in uplifting and & support trans folks, youth based community and advocacy work.
-This dignity based work led him to acquire skills like Transformative justice and mutual aid.
-He hopes to continue to co-conspiring in the dreaming of new worlds without white supremacy, poverty, transphobia and more.
-Certified in Youth Mental Health, community crisis response and more.
+This dignity-based work led him to acquire skills like transformative justice facilitation and mutual aid.
+He hopes to continue to co-conspire in the dreaming of new worlds without white supremacy, poverty, transphobia and more.
+He’s certified in Youth Mental Health wellness coaching, community crisis response, and more.

 Marquel Norton